knpuniversity/symfony4/knpu/ep3-doctrine/database-migrations.md

 php bin/console doctrine:migrations:status
 ```

-Ok, this tells us a bit more about *how* the migration systems works.
+Ok, this tells us a bit more about *how* the migration system works.
 Inside the
 database, the migration system automatically creates a new table called
 `migration_versions`.
 Then, the *first* time we ran `doctrine:migrations:migrate`,
-it ran the migration, and inserted a new *row* with that migration's version number,
+it executed the migration, and inserted a new *row* in that table with that migration's
-which is the date in the class name.
-When we ran `doctrine:migrations:migrate` a
+version number, which is the date in the class name.
+When we ran `doctrine:migrations:migrate`
-*second* time, it opened the migration class, then looked up that version in the
+a *second* time, it opened the migration class, then looked up that version in the
 `migration_versions` table.
-Because it was already there, it knew it had already
+Because it was already there, it knew that this migration
-been executed.
+had already been executed and did *not* try to run it again.

 This is brilliant!
 Whenever we need to make a database change, we follow this simple
 two-step process: (1) Generate the migration with `make:migration` and (2) run
 that migration with `doctrine:migrations:migrate`.
 We *will* commit the migrations
 to our git repository.
 Then, on deploy, just make sure to run `doctrine:migrations:migrate`.
 The production database will have its *own* `migration_versions` table, so this will
-automatically run *all* migrations that have not been run on production.
-It's perfect.
+automatically run *all* migrations that have not been run yet on production.
+It's
+perfect.

 ## Migration a Second Change